-For purposes of these appeal provisions, "claim for benefits" means a request for benefits under the plan.
-The term includes both preservice and post-service claims.
+For purposes of these appeal provisions, "claim for benefits" means a request for benefits under the Plan.
+The term includes both pre-service and post-service claims.

-- > A preservice claim is a claim for benefits under the plan for which you have not received the benefit or for which you may need to obtain approval in advance. - > A post-service claim is any other claim for benefits under the plan for which you have received the service
+- > A pre-service claim for benefits under the plan for which you have not received the benefit or for which you may need to obtain approval in advance. - A post-service claim is any other claim for benefits under the plan for which you have received the service.